 Action Opportunity: Please Seek The Truth About Male Victims of Domestic Violence, and Defend the Honesty and Integrity of Australian Scientific Research (8 February 2016) Petition to the Australian Research Council

 (I believe there to be a question mark over the extent to which the Australian Research Council is itself free of gender bias.
 I say this not in terms of funds provided to male versus female researchers, but in terms of social research projects with a feminist orientation being strongly favoured.
 Consider the examples provided of feminist research mentioned in this other blog post, as well as this article which will be discussed in a future post.
+The author of this article presenting a feminist-concordant perspective on the gender pay gap was also ARC-funded.
 These spreadsheets look at the nature of projects funded by the ARC)

 Q&A: Australian of the Year David Morrison fires up over claim domestic violence data shows decline (2 February 2016) David really must be a feminist, with his ‘who needs statistics anyway’ line (when those statistics don’t support the feminist narrative)

 How feminists and a Police Commissioner’s Office conspired against male victims of domestic violence on Twitter (5 January 2016) UK.
 The second part of this investigation is here.

 Domestic Violence is not on the rise (16 December 2015)